Work etiquette: Communication and healthy work relationships

-Proper "business etiquette and manners" are a very key role in building relationships in the workplace.
-In order to maintain healthy work relationships, employees must be team players, this means having "transparency, [being] caring and empathetic understanding."
+Proper "business etiquette and manners" is a key role in building relationships in the workplace.
+In order to maintain healthy work relationships, employees must be team players, this means having "transparency, [being] caring, and empathetic understanding."
 Also, using proper body language is important in the workplace.
 An employee presenting themselves in a manner that shows respect demonstrates to those above them that they always maintain professionalism.
 Something as simple as a handshake speaks volumes about a person.
 "Good handshakes" have been found to be integral for maintaining professionalism and demonstrating respect.
 Guides emphasize to "grip the other person's hand firmly, shake three times, and let go."
-Maintaining eye contact is a good skill to always remember as eye contact shows interest in the person speaking.
-Being civil is also very crucial, so as to avoid "negative workplace communication."
+Maintaining eye contact is a good skill to always remember, as eye contact shows interest in the person speaking.
+Being civil is also crucial to avoid "negative workplace communication."
 One should avoid using foul language, especially if it is a continuous problem.
-People should also be aware of their health and be considerate of others, by not coming into work sick; this can affect everyone else's health as well.
-People shouldn't boast about their salaries, or on the contrary, complain all of the time.
-Treating others the way you would like to be treated in the workplace includes respecting and encouraging your coworkers by doing things like and congratulating them on milestones, a job well done or on a promotion.
+People should also be aware of their health and be considerate of others by not coming into work sick; this can affect everyone else's health as well.
+People shouldn't boast about their salaries, or, on the contrary, complain all of the time.
+Treating others the way you would like to be treated in the workplace includes respecting and encouraging your coworkers by doing things like congratulating them on milestones, a job well done or on a promotion.
 It is important to be aware of your very own actions.
-Getting into a heated argument or even physical violence in the workplace is not only inappropriate, but can result in getting fired as most workplaces have a "zero-tolerance" policy on workplace violence of any kind.
+Getting into a heated argument or even physical violence in the workplace is not only inappropriate, but can result in getting fired, as most workplaces have a "zero-tolerance" policy on workplace violence of any kind.